nekomiyanet/misskey-v12/NEKOMIYA_NET.md

 - Add "Force Local Only visibility" to the Account (As Moderation)
 - Owner and Moderator is able to Delete Channel
 - Moderator is able to Delete Page (As Moderation)
-- Email Setting is moved to file (.config/default.yml)
-- Object Storage Setting is moved to file (.config/default.yml)
 - Add "Email Domain Blocking" (As Moderation)
 - Admin is able to view Email Address (As Moderation)
 - Moderator is able to check Email Registration Status(Verified or Not Verified) (As Moderation)